nginyc/rafiki/docs/src/user/tasks.rst

 :ref:`dataset-type:IMAGE_FILES`

-The train & test dataset's images should be have the same dimensions ``W x H``.
+The train & validation dataset's images should be have the same dimensions ``W x H``.

 Query Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^